jumbosushi/node-todo/README.md

 https://scotch.io/tutorials/creating-a-single-page-todo-app-with-node-and-angular

+Start from "Frontend Application with Angular"

 ### Functionality from the tutorial
-- Server up and running
+- Configure find, create, and delete for Mongoose

 ### Added Functionality
 - TBD